 1975 – In Taylor v.
 Louisiana, the court denies states the right to exclude women from juries.

 Elizabeth Ann Seton is canonized, making her the first American-born saint.

 1976 – In General Elec.
 Co v.
 Gilbert, the Supreme Court upholds women’s right to unemployment benefits during the last three months of pregnancy.

 In Craig v.
-Boren, the U.S. Supreme Court declares unconstitutional a state law permitting 18 to 20-year-old females to drink beer while denying the rights to men of the same age.
-The Court establishes a new set of standards for reviewing laws that treat men and women differently.
+Boren, the U.S. Supreme Court declared unconstitutional a state law permitting 18 to 20-year-old females to drink beer while denying the rights to men of the same age.
+The Court establishes new standards for reviewing laws that treat men and women differently.

 Sarah Caldwell becomes the first woman to conduct at New York’s Metropolitan Opera House.